Parikipandla Narahari: Career

 He joined the Indian Administrative Service in 2001.
 In 2002, he was posted as Assistant Collector at Chhindwara.
 He became the Assistant Collector and City Magistrate, Murar along with SDO (Revenue) & SDM Dabra in Gwalior in 2003, SDO (Revenue) & SDM Mhow in Indore in 2004.
 He was appointed as Municipal Commissioner of Indore Municipal Corporation in 2005.
 In 2006, he became Project Director ICDS & IFAD, managing director WFDC and ex-officio Deputy Secretary in Women and Child Development Department, Bhopal.
 In April 2007, he was transferred as chief executive officer of Chhindwara Zila Parishad and ex-officio Additional Collector (Development) there.
 On 9 August 2007, he became District Magistrate and Collector of Seoni, later in 2009 as DM & Collector of Singrauli, then as DM & Collector of Gwalior in 2011 and lastly as DM & Collector of Indore in 2015 and served till 2017.
-After serving as Revenue Secretary and Secretary & Commissioner of Aviation, Public Relations, Urban Administration Departments of Government of Madhya Pradesh., P Narahari IAS is presently posted as Managing Director, Madhya Pradesh Marketing Cooperative Federation and Secretary, Department of Micro, Small & Medium Enterprises (MSME) & Commissioner Industries, Government of Madhya Pradesh.
+After serving as Revenue Secretary and Secretary and Commissioner of Aviation, Public Relations, Urban Administration Departments of Government of Madhya Pradesh and as Managing Director, Madhya Pradesh Marketing Cooperative Federation.
+P Narahari last served as Secretary of Micro Small Medium Enterprises Department & Sports and Youth Welfare Department.
+Presently he is posted as Principal Secretary of Public Health Engineering Department.
 He served as VC of MCNUJC from 8 January to 25 February 2019 and once again from 19 April to 21 May 2020.

 He made Gwalior district 95% barrier-free in two years to help persons with disabilities, senior citizens, women easily access public spaces.
 Thus making Gwalior an example for other cities in India as reported by Satyamev Jayate.

 In Indore as District Collector he focused on health, education and Smart Cities Mission.
 Indore also became the cleanest city in India under Swachh Bharat Abhiyan where Narahari played a key role.
-Narahari is credited for not only establishing Social Media wing in the Public Relations Department of Government but also making it a frequently-used tool for publicity of the government programs, policies and activities.
+Narahari is credited for not only establishing Social Media wing in the Public Relations Department of Government but also making it a frequently used tool for publicity of the government programs, policies and activities.